Ferro meridian

 Dutch map from 1720 over the North Pole with the Ferro Meridian.

-The line of longitude running through El Hierro (Ferro), the westernmost of the Canary Islands, was known in European history as the prime meridian in common use outside of the future British Empire.
+The Ferro meridian was a historical prime meridian named after and associated with the island of El Hierro (Ferro), the westernmost of the Canary Islands.

 Already in the 2nd century A.D., Ptolemy considered a definition of the zero meridian based on the westernmost position of the known world, giving maps with only positive (eastern) longitudes.
 In 1634, France ruled by Louis XIII and Cardinal Richelieu decided that Ferro's meridian should be used as the reference on maps, since this island was considered the most western position of the Old World.
 Flores Island lies further west, but the Azores were not discovered by Europeans until the early 15th century, and their identification as part of the Old World is uncertain.
 It was thought to be exactly 20 degrees west of the Paris meridian, so indeed the exact position of Ferro was never considered.
 Old maps (outside of Anglo-America) often have a common grid with Paris degrees at the top and Ferro degrees offset by 20 at the bottom.
 Louis Feuillée also worked on this problem in 1724.

 It was later found that the actual island of El Hierro itself is in fact 20° 23' 9" west of Paris, but the Ferro meridian was still defined as 20 degrees west of Paris.